ShantGananian/shantgananian.github.io/_en/lane-lines-detection.md

 <a id="subsubsubsection-a"></a>
 ##### Step 1: Smoothing with Gaussian filter

 There are two main types of image processing: image filtering and image warping.
-Image filtering changes the pixel values of an image, altering the color itensities, without changing the pixel positions, while image warping changes the pixel positions of an image without changing the colors.
+Image filtering changes the pixel values of an image, altering the color intensities, without changing the pixel positions, while image warping changes the pixel positions of an image without changing the colors.

 After reading in the image, the next step is to blur it, using the <code>GaussianBlur()</code> function.
 This is done to reduce the noise in the image, as most edge-detection algorithms are sensitive to noise, and to smoothen the intensity variation near the edges, making it easier to identify the predominant edge structure within the image.